// LIVE MARKET DATA

 ~28% of global revenue

 Tied to hardware cycles.
-Revenue spikes at platform launches then grows steadily.
 Sony's PS5 and Microsoft's Xbox drive this sector.
-Publisher earnings closely tied to exclusive deals.

 Watch: SONY · MSFT · EA · TTWO